 However, Hallenberg does not believe that Trump will gain any political points for his desire to take over Greenland.
 There is no indication of popular support for it.

-Many politicians also do not want to risk NATO cooperation collapsing; they believe it is too important.
+Many politicians also do not want to risk NATO cooperation collapsing.
+They believe it is too important, he says.

-The fact that the Republican senators are going to Copenhagen is an interesting pressure campaign, Hallenberg believes.
+The fact that the Republican members of Congress are going to Copenhagen is an interesting pressure campaign, he believes.

 It shows that there is a strong will among them to express their disapproval.